 Below is the revenue on year basis from past 10 years.

-Here first-year percentage change is nil because to compare that year number we need previous year number, so it is not available.
-From the second year onwards we can calculate the percentage difference.
+Here the first-year percentage change is nil because to compare that year number we need the previous year number, so it is not available.
+From the second year onwards we can calculate the percentage difference in excel.

-Apply the excel formula as (New Value – Old Value) / Old Value.
+Apply the basic excel formula as (New Value – Old Value) / Old Value.

 This will calculate the % change in revenue between 2008 & 2009.